xoptov/cv/php/resume.en.md

 24.04.2012 - 12.06.2013(1 year 2 months)
 Youg-Avto LLC (Sale and service of cars)
 My duties included:
-- Support and update of company sites(PHP, CodeIgniter, MySQL, JavaScript, jQuery, HTML, CSS);
+- Support and update of company sites;
 - Creation and launch of new company sites;
 - Integration of company sites with systems of accounting for parts and consumables;
 - Setting up private servers to host sites running Linux and FreeBSD;